Nebo15/bsoneach/README.md

 This module aims on reading large BSON files with low memory consumption.
 It provides single ```BSONEach.each(func)``` function that will read BSON file and apply callback function ```func``` to each parsed document.

+File is read by 4096 byte chunks, BSONEach iterates over all documents till the end of file is reached.

 ## Performance

   * This module archives low memory usage (on my test environment it's constantly consumes 28.1 Mb on a 1.47 GB fixture with 1 000 000 BSON documents).